SaleemShaikh/ml_project2/README.md

 ### 2. Pre-train on generated dataset

-If you want to pre-train the model, please firstly see the section 'Obtaining the generated dataset' to download the massachuttes dataset.
-It will result in 12,000 (400x400) sat images and label images under directory  ```data/massachuttes/```.
+If you want to pre-train the model, please firstly see the section 'Obtaining the generated dataset' to download the massachusetts dataset.
+It will result in 12,000 (400x400) sat images and label images under directory  ```data/massachusetts/```.

 Then, alter the ```train_fcn.py``` ```MODE``` to ```'train'```.